-One thing to consider before jumping to a conclusion on what is the best baby registry is that one mom’s past experience might be totally different from another mom, hence, the different feedbacks.
+One thing to consider before jumping to a conclusion on what the best baby registry is that one parent's experience might differ from another one, hence, the various feedbacks.

-I have been reading all the online “debates” and tried to find a solution and hope that it will eventually help moms to settle where to create their baby registries.
+I have been reading all the online "debates" and tried to find a solution and hope that it will eventually help parents to settle where to create their baby registries.

 It also helps if shipping and returns are free.
 You will never know when you need to return an item.

-Let us start by enumerating some of the most talked about baby registries.
+Let us start by enumerating some most talked about baby registries.

 2. The Babies "R" Us Baby Registry

 3. The Buy Buy Baby Baby Registry

 6. The MyRegistry Baby Registry* (*affiliate link)

 9. The Giggle Baby Registry

 11. The Land of the Nod Baby Registry